Asynchronous Exclusive Selection: Bounded Selection

 \Paragraph{Adaptive renaming with both $k$ and $N$ unknown.}

 Now we develop algorithm \textsc{Adaptive-Rename} solving Renaming in a fully adaptive fashion.
-To this end, we iterate algorithm \textsc{Efficient-Rename} in a ``doubling'' manner.
-Specifically, for every integer $0\le i\le \lg n$, a process $p$ executes algorithm \textsc{Efficient-Rename}$(2^j,2^{n})$, but only until a new name is obtained.
-Separate executions of \textsc{Efficient-Rename} are on disjoint sets of auxiliary registers and on disjoint sets of names, say, using the next available range of names.
+The algorithm uses \textsc{Square-Rename} as a subroutine.
+It operates as follows.
+A process~$p$ executes instantiations of algorithm \textsc{Square-Rename}$(2^j)$, for consecutive integers $i=0,1,2,\ldots$.
+If $p$ does not obtain a new name in an execution of \textsc{Square-Rename}$(2^j)$, then it proceeds to execute \textsc{Square-Rename}$(2^{j+1})$.
+Once a process~$p$ acquires a new name, then it halts.
+Executions of \textsc{Square-Rename}$(2^{j})$ for different values of $j$ use dedicated sets of auxiliary registers assigned to each possible integer value~$j\le \lceil\lg k\rceil$ and also dedicated ranges of names assigned to $j$.
+These ranges are disjoint, and a range for $j+1$ immediately follows a range for $j$, such that the range for $i$ such that $0\le i\le j$ fill a contiguous segment.
 Algorithm \textsc{Adaptive-Rename} does not have the parameters $k$ and $N$ in its code.

-\begin{theorem} Algorithm \textsc{Adaptive-Rename} solves Renaming in an adaptive way with $M=8k-\lg k-1$ as a bound on new names.
-It operates in~$\cO(k)$ local steps and uses $\cO(n^2)$ auxiliary registers. \end{theorem}
+\begin{theorem} Algorithm \textsc{Adaptive-Rename} solves Renaming in an adaptive manner.
+The range of new names is $M=8k-\lg k-1$.
+The number of local steps is~$\cO(k)$ and the number of auxiliary registers is~$\cO(n^2)$. \end{theorem}

-\begin{proof} Consider the epoch $i^*=\lceil\lg k\rceil$ in an execution of \textsc{Efficient-Rename}.
-At most $k$ active processes survive until the beginning of their execution of \textsc{Efficient-Rename}$(2^{i^*},2^{n})$.
-By Theorem~\ref{thm:renaming}, the magnitude of new names is bounded above by
+\begin{proof} Consider an instantiation of \textsc{Square-Rename}$(2^j)$ for $j=\lceil\lg k\rceil$, which is the latest possible.
+At most $k$ processes participate in this execution.
+By Theorem~\ref{thm:square-rename}, the magnitude of new names is bounded above by